What is Data Observability?

 Data observability is the practice of monitoring the health, reliability, and performance of data pipelines and systems.
 It provides visibility into the entire data environment, allowing teams to detect, diagnose, and resolve issues quickly when data breaks, drifts, or behaves unexpectedly.
 Like application observability in DevOps, data observability focuses on making the internal state of data systems visible and understandable through metrics, logs, metadata, and traces.

 At its core, data observability is about trust.
 As organizations increasingly depend on real-time analytics, automated workflows, and machine learning models, the cost of unreliable or inaccurate data grows.
 Data observability helps ensure that data is not only available but also correct, timely, and aligned with expectations.
+It represents the fundamental shift from reactive firefighting to proactive data health management.

 Why it Matters